starandtina/frontend-interview-questions/README.md

 * Introduce something about Web Cache or HTTP caching, such as what's Conditional GET Requests?
 Etags?
 Expires?
 Cache-Control?
 * What's the difference between Get and Post http method?
 * What's the difference between HTTP stateless and `Connection:keep-alive`?
-* What's the message structure for Http Request/Response?
+* What's the message structure for HTTP Request/Response?
 * What's the difference between HTTP status code 301 and 302?
 How search engines handle them?
 * What's the HTTP Header relead with cache?
 What's the usage for them?
 * When you're sending a Ajax request, how to judge whether full server response has been received and it's OK for you to continue processing it?